Simple Local Attentions Remain Competitive for Long-Context Tasks: Introduction

-Another line of work such as Longformer~\citep{longformer} and ETC~\citep{ETC} conduct experiments on real-world long-context tasks such as long document QA and summarization.
-These methods only test simple local attention patterns, \emph{i.e.}, each token can only attend a small set of nearby tokens.
-To reduce the pretraining cost, these models are all initialized from the RoBERTa~\citep{roberta} checkpoint\footnote{By extending and copying the position embeddings and reusing all other parameters} before further long-doc pretraining.
-While this paradigm is useful to achieve strong downstream performance, it is not ideal for a fair comparison of all available attention mechanisms since some of them use different parametrization that is incompatible with the vanilla transformer attention.
+Other lines of work such as Longformer~\citep{longformer} and ETC~\citep{ETC} conduct experiments on real-world long-context tasks such as long document QA and summarization.
+These methods only test fixed local attention patterns, \emph{i.e.}, each token can only attend to a small set of nearby tokens.
+To reduce the pretraining cost, these models are all initialized from the RoBERTa~\citep{roberta} checkpoint\footnote{By extending the position embeddings and reusing all other parameters.} before further long-doc pretraining.
+While this paradigm is useful to achieve strong downstream performance, it is not ideal for a fair comparison of all available attention mechanisms, since some of the models use different parametrization that is incompatible with the vanilla transformer attention.

-A recently proposed benchmark~\citep{LRA}, named long-range arena (LRA), aims to address the devoid of unified evaluation with a bundle of long-sequence tasks along with controlled hyperparameter settings.
+A recently proposed benchmark~\citep{LRA}, named long-range arena (LRA), aims to address the lack of unified evaluation with a bundle of long-sequence tasks.
 However, the text-related tasks in this benchmark are either automatically generated or artificially lengthened by enforcing byte-level inputs, making them rather synthetic.
 With a fixed byte-level vocabulary and pre-specified model size, all models are trained from scratch with the same epoch limit on each dataset.
 While the evaluation protocol is consistent across architectures, this setup still deviates from the common paradigm of applying Transformer models, \emph{i.e.}, standard tokenization like BPE or wordpiece, large-scale pretraining followed and task-specific finetuning~\citep{bert}.
-Thus, an important question yet to be addressed is whether whether the performance on these artificially datasets are indicative for real-world long-context tasks.
+Thus, an important question yet to be addressed is whether the results on these artificial datasets are indicative of real-world long-context tasks.